NBA Hall of Fame

 He played an important role in standardizing rules between FIBA and American basketball, which strengthened global competition and improved the structure of the game.
 His leadership and administrative work left a lasting mark on basketball’s growth worldwide.
 In recognition of his contributions, Edward Steitz was inducted into the Naismith Memorial Basketball Hall of Fame in 1984.

-Steitz's Awards & Records
+Steitz's Awards & Honors

 • FIBA Hall of Fame (Inducted 2007)